Labana (Sikh traditions) in India

 Progress Level:

-Introduction
+Introduction / History

 The Labana are spread all over India and speak some 18 languages.
 It will take separate evangelistic efforts for each of these languages to reach them for Christ.

-Pray that many youth among this people group will discover Christian videos and recordings, music and broadcasts as they search the internet and listen to radio and television.
+Pray that many youth among this people group will discover Christian videos and recordings, music, and broadcasts as they search the internet and listen to radio and television.

 Pray they will listen and view with real understanding.